dotnet/docs-desktop/dotnet-desktop-guide/framework/winforms/controls/helpprovider-component-overview-windows-forms.md

 ---
 title: "HelpProvider Component Overview"
-description: Learn how the Windows Forms HelpProvider component is used to associate an HTML Help 1.x Help file with your Windows application. ms.date: "03/30/2017"
+description: Learn how the Windows Forms HelpProvider component is used to associate an HTML Help 1.x file with your Windows application. ms.date: "03/30/2017"
 f1_keywords:
   - "HelpProvider"